junwatu/notification-roq/Notification.md

 }
 ```

-If you execute the GraphQL query above you will get 1 user notified.
+If you execute the GraphQL query above in the GraphQL API server sandbox, you will get 1 user notified.

 ![graphql-query-sandbox](/images/graphql-queries.png)